eddiebomtz/AstroBgRemover/README.md

 - Specifies if applies contrast enhancement, using the algorithm arcsin percentile range: -apr or --arcsin_percentile_range
 - Specifies if remove the background using the algorithm PFCM: -pf or --pfcm

+Documentation with examples is available in english and spanish versions.